Desmoid tumors are noncancerous growths that develop in connective tissue, such as muscle. They can grow almost anywhere in the body.

 However, clinical trials have not yet confirmed the safety and effectiveness of these treatments.

 After desmoid tumor treatment, a person may need physical therapy to regain function in the original site of the tumor.

 Researchers do not yet fully understand what causes desmoid tumors, but some risk factors increase their likelihood.
 These include:

-Since desmoid tumors are rare, it is difficult to construct well-controlled studies to determine what causes them.
+As desmoid tumors are rare, it is challenging to construct well-controlled studies with large enough numbers of participants to determine their causes.
 Research is ongoing.

 For now, however, no data suggest that any specific intervention can prevent desmoid tumors.

 Desmoid tumors are so rare that the National Cancer Institute do not have access to an accurate survival rate.